 Heartburn, Anger, Hyperactivity

-heartburn, excess gas, and abdominal distention.
-He had several investigations and many
+with heartburn, excess gas, and abdominal distention.
+He had several

-child, who did not do well in school.
-He admitted to extreme moodiness, irritability, and
+who did not do well in school.
+He admitted to extreme moodiness,

-the ANP he cleared remarkably.
-With normal GIT function restored, he reported
+back.
+On the ANP he cleared remarkably.
+With normal GIT function

 Arthritis, Chest Pain, Heart Palpitations